github/docs/content/codespaces/prebuilding-your-codespaces/allowing-a-prebuild-to-access-other-repositories.md

 1. Create a new personal account on {% data variables.product.prodname_dotcom %}.

-   {% warning %}
+   > [!WARNING]

-   **Warning**: Although you can generate the {% data variables.product.pat_v1 %} using your existing personal account, we strongly recommend creating a new account with access only to the target repositories required for your scenario.
+   > Although you can generate the {% data variables.product.pat_v1 %} using your existing personal account, we strongly recommend creating a new account with access only to the target repositories required for your scenario.
 This is because the access token's `repository` permission grants access to all of the repositories that the account has access to.
 For more information, see "[AUTOTITLE](/get-started/start-your-journey/creating-an-account-on-github)" and "[AUTOTITLE](/actions/security-guides/security-hardening-for-github-actions#considering-cross-repository-access)."

-   {% endwarning %}
 1. Give the new account read access to the required repositories.
 For more information, see "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/managing-an-individuals-access-to-an-organization-repository)."
 1. While signed into the new account, create a {% data variables.product.pat_v1 %} with the `repo` scope.
 Optionally, if the prebuild will need to download packages from the {% data variables.product.company_short %} {% data variables.product.prodname_container_registry %}, also select the `read:packages` scope.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)."